mvc1009/hackingnotes/_docs/active-directory/cross-forest-attacks.md

 ---
-title: Across Forest Attacks
+title: Cross Forest Attacks
 category: Active Directory
 order: 6
 ---

 In this section we are going to abuse trusts between forests.

-# Across Forest using Trust Tickets
+# Across Forests using Trust Tickets

 First we need to retrieved the Trust Key: